MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/My Preaching/GO!.md

 Judges 6:11.
 This is the story of Gideon who is one of my hero's in the bible.
 At this time Israel is being oppressed/bullied by the midianites, who keep raiding and killing their land.
-Everyone is scared and running and hiding from
+Everyone is scared and running and hiding from the Midianites including Gideon.

 Mighty Man of valour